viper-010/Python_YT/30-Sets/30_Sets_tutorial.md

 ```

 ### Example 3
+- Cannot place a mutable object, like a list or a dictionary, inside a set.
+The items must be of an immutable type (like numbers, strings, or tuples).
 ```python
 # This will cause an error because a list is mutable
 my_set = {1, 2}